OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/check_partial_derivatives.rst

 `Problem` has a method, `check_partial_derivatives`, that checks partial derivatives comprehensively for all `Components` in your model (as long as you didn't set *deriv_options['type'] = 'fd' on that component*).
-To do this check, the framework uses compares the analytic result against a finite difference result.
+To do this check, the framework compares the analytic result against a finite difference result.
 This means that the `check_partial_derivatives` function can be quite computationally expensive.
 So use it to check your work, but don't leave the call in your production run scripts.